Aymn-Mohd/SpamNLP/README.md

    - Punctuation is removed.
    - Stopwords are filtered out.
    - Words are stemmed using the Porter Stemmer.
-3. **Vectorization:** The preprocessed text is transformed using the CountVectorizer vectorizer.
+3. **Vectorization:** The preprocessed text is transformed using the CountVectorizer vectorizer and TfidfTransformer.
 4. **Prediction:** The transformed text is classified using the trained model.
 5. **Output:** The classification result ("Spam" or "Ham") is displayed on the web interface.